Messyginger0804/poopiemovies/README.md

 1. Set up the backend:

-- Ensure you have Java Spring Boot and MongoDB installed.
+- Ensure you have Java Spring Boot, Maven, MongoDB, and Docker installed.
 - Configure MongoDB connection details in the backend.
 - Run the backend application.
 2. Open a web browser and visit the provided address.